Mitigating Failures

 Recommendations

-Minimizing the Impact of Failures
+Minimizing the Impact of Node Failures

 To minimize the impact of a node failure, we recommend that your implementation use multiple nodes in each shard and distribute the nodes across multiple Availability Zones.
+This is done automatically for serverless caches.

-When running Redis, we recommend that you enable Multi-AZ on your replication group so that ElastiCache will automatically fail over to a replica if the primary node fails.
+For self-designed clusters, we recommend that you enable Multi-AZ on your replication group so that ElastiCache will automatically fail over to a replica if the primary node fails.

 Minimizing the Impact of Availability Zone Failures

 To minimize the impact of an Availability Zone failure, we recommend launching your nodes in as many different Availability Zones as are available.
 Spreading your nodes evenly across AZs will minimize the impact in the unlikely event of an AZ failure.
+This is done automatically for serverless caches.

 Other precautions